hemberg-lab/MicroExonator/docs/source/differential_inclusion_analysis.rst

     whippet_bin_folder : /path/to/miniconda/envs/julia_0.6.1/share/julia/site/v0.6/Whippet/bin
     Gene_anontation_GTF : /path/to/gene.annotation.gtf
     whippet_delta : /path/to/whippet_delta.yaml
+    # Optional compatibility mode: use pre-correction PSI for MicroExonator-driven Whippet analyses.
+    use_uncorrected_PSI : true

 * ``whippet_bin_folder`` correspodn t the path of whippet binary folder (``Whippet/bin``) that is located inside ``julia_0.6.1`` virtual enviroment folder.
 The specific routh to ``Whippet/bin`` may variate, so it is important that you manually identify the correct path.

 * ``Gene_anontation_GTF`` corresponds the path of a gene annotation file as Gene Transfer Format (`GTF <https://en.wikipedia.org/wiki/Gene_transfer_format#:~:text=The%20Gene%20transfer%20format%20(GTF,conventions%20specific%20to%20gene%20information.>`_).
 Working with the same annotation data base than the one used on the previous steps is recommended.

 * ``whippet_delta`` indicate the path of a `YAML <https://en.wikipedia.org/wiki/YAML#:~:text=Open%20format%3F&text=YAML%20(a%20recursive%20acronym%20for,is%20being%20stored%20or%20transmitted.>`_ file you need to create to provide information about the desired comparisons between groups of samples.

+* MicroExonator-driven Whippet analyses use the corrected MicroExonator PSI values by default.
+Set ``use_uncorrected_PSI : true`` only to retain the historical pre-correction PSI input.
+The setting affects the ``.diff.ME.microexons`` route, not PSI values calculated by Whippet itself.

 whippet_delta YAML file